dinuka-rp/Awesome-UI-UX/README.md

 # Awesome-UI-UX
-This repository contains projects, tutorials and tools with UI/UX Effects and Animations that I found to be awesome.
+This repository contains projects, tutorials, tools & resources with UI/UX Effects and Animations that are awesome.

 ## JavaScript, CSS, Sass
 ### Video Tutorials